 * The Sheffield Children’s Book Award, Overall Winner 2010 – Morris the Mankiest Monster, with Giles Andreae

 Find out more in the FAQs section of the website!

 Interview with Irish Children’s Book Laureate PJ Lynch (and learn how to draw a PUG):

 Learn how to draw a Sea Monkey with Sarah in this four-video Booktrust series on how to lead a Comics Jam session in the classroom.

-Here’s a video of Sarah with her studio mate, Gary Northfield, on Irish telly:
+Here’s a video of Sarah with her former studio mate, Gary Northfield, on Irish telly:

 With Oliver and the Seawigs/Cakes in Space co-author Philip Reeve, visiting his home on Dartmoor:

 (Also see our ‘Meet the Creators‘ video from Oliver and the Seawigs.)

 And here’s a deliciously creative interview by writers Emma & Peter Newman on Tea & Jeopardy: